 While it’s typical to be skeptical of the carrying capacity of super lightweight, minimalist packs, the contoured aluminum stays and firm foam incorporated into this pack stay put under a heavy load.
 The durability of the Dyneema face fabric is unprecedented while remaining 100 percent waterproof, making for complete protection from the elements — the Southwest 2400 can just as easily be used as a rafting dry bag.

 If you’re looking for added features, that’s probably where this pack comes up short; it’s designed to be simple.
 The pack includes a roll-top closure system, three external hardline pockets, and an internal mesh hydration sleeve but that’s essentially the extent of its features.
 However, there are buckles for optional pack accessory straps.
-You’re paying for the light weight and durability here and for that purpose, it’s worth every penny.
+You’re paying for the light weight and durability here and for that purpose, it’s worth every penny of its $345 price tag.

 Buy now from: